 At the same time, ensuring security for our customers continues to be a top priority for our team at Movere.
 With our upcoming release, we’re further hardening our technology to provide organizations with enhanced control over their environment as a first defense in a robust security strategy.

-These updates include the Movere Installer, which increases bot and executables security by allowing only users with the appropriate permissions to access and run the Movere Console.
-It also extends to Magic Word functionality, which requires a user to create a locally-stored password upon first opening the Movere console that will be required every time the console is opened.
+These updates include the Movere Installer, which increases bot and executables security by allowing only users with the appropriate permissions to access and run the updated Movere Console (version 22.214.171.124).
+It also extends to Magic Word functionality, which requires a user to create a locally-stored password upon first opening the Movere Console that will be required every time the Console is opened.
 Finally, Internal Communication Encryption between the Movere bots and the Console will happen over SSL and use port 443 by default.

 Frequently Asked Questions: